Overview

 Nomination by Home University

-Students need to be first nominated by the home university before applying for the NTU exchange student program.
-Check with the study abroad office at your home university for possibility of exchanging to NTU.
+Students must be officially nominated by their home university before applying for the exchange program.
+Please consult your home university’s study abroad office to confirm the nomination process.

-Welcome Activities are held one week before the class begins.
-All admitted students are required to fully attend the welcome activities.
-Absence in the welcome activities will result in the cancellation of the admission.
+Important: Welcome Activities are held one week before classes begin.
+All admitted students are required to attend the welcome activities in full.
+Absence from the welcome activities will result in the cancellation of your admission.

 Program Duration